![]() |

 The letter to Counsellor Whiteley referred to is not in the file, although other letters by O'Brien are there, and they are all very similar in tone and content to the original letter dated 16th May.

-The Chief Constable's reply was received three days later
+The Chief Constable's reply was received a couple of week's later.

 I beg to forward a report from Supt.
 Andrew of this Force, dated 26th June last.
 I did not see my way to take any action on this report because the alleged offences took place such a long time ago.